rapidsms/rapidsms/docs/topics/applications/index.rst

 The router receives each outgoing message through its ``outgoing`` method.
 Messages are processed in a manner similar to incoming messages, except only one phase, *outgoing*, is defined.
-In ``BaseRouter.outgoing``, the message is processed sequentially by the router's associated applications.
-However, the applications are called in reverse order with respect to the order they are called in ``BaseRouter.incoming``, so the first application called to process an incoming message is the last application that is called to process an outgoing message.
+In ``BaseRouter.send_outgoing``, the message is processed sequentially by the router's associated applications.
+However, the applications are called in reverse order with respect to the order they are called in ``BaseRouter.receive_incoming``, so the first application called to process an incoming message is the last application that is called to process an outgoing message.
 If any application returns ``True`` during the *outgoing* phase, all further processing of the message will be aborted.

 The logic for the *outgoing* phase is defined in a method of the same name in the ``AppBase`` class.
 By default, no action is taken during this phase.